-MC believes in permanent supportive housing and has adopted the SAMHSA model for permanent supportive housing services.
-The 12 Key Elements of SAMHSA Permanent Supportive Housing are:
+Mercy RBHA believes in permanent supportive housing and has adopted the SAMHSA model for permanent supportive housing programs.
+The 12 Key Elements of the SAMHSA Permanent Supportive Housing Program are:

-- Tenants have a lease in their name, and, therefore, they have full rights of tenancy under landlord-tenant law, including control over living space and protection against eviction. - Leases do not have any provisions that would not be found in leases held by someone who does not have a psychiatric disability. - Participation in services is voluntary and tenants cannot be evicted for rejecting services. - House rules, if any, are like those found in housing for people who do not have psychiatric disabilities and do not restrict visitors or otherwise interfere with a life in the community. - Housing is not time-limited, and the lease is renewable at tenants' and owners' option. - Before moving into Permanent Supportive Housing, tenants are asked about their housing preferences and are offered the same range of choices as are available to others at their income level in the same housing market. - Housing is affordable, with tenants paying no more than 30 percent of their income toward rent and utilities, with the balance available for discretionary spending. - Housing is integrated.
-Tenants can interact with neighbors who do not have psychiatric disabilities. - Tenants have choices in the supportive services that they receive.
-They are asked about their choices and can choose from a range of services, and different tenants receive different types of services based on their needs and preferences. - As needs change over time, tenants can receive more intensive or less intensive supportive services without losing their homes. - Supportive services promote recovery and are designed to help tenants choose, get, and keep housing. - The provision of housing and the provision of supportive services are distinct.
+1. Tenants have a lease in their name, and, therefore, they have full rights of tenancy under landlord-tenant law, including control over living space and protection against eviction.
+2. Leases do not have any provisions that would not be found in leases held by someone who does not have a psychiatric disability.
+3. Participation in services is voluntary and tenants cannot be evicted for rejecting services.
+4. House rules, if any, are like those found in housing for people who do not have psychiatric disabilities and do not restrict visitors or otherwise interfere with a life in the community.
+5. Housing is not time-limited, and the lease is renewable at tenants' and owners' option.

+6. Before moving into Permanent Supportive Housing, tenants are asked about their housing preferences and are offered the same range of choices as are available to others at their income level in the same housing market.
+7. Housing is affordable, with tenants paying no more than 30 percent of their income toward rent and utilities, with the balance available for discretionary spending.
+8. Housing is integrated.
+Tenants can interact with neighbors who do not have psychiatric disabilities.
+9. Tenants have choices in the supportive services that they receive.
+They are asked about their choices and can choose from a range of services, and different tenants receive different types of services based on their needs and preferences.
+10. As needs change over time, tenants can receive more intensive or less intensive supportive services without losing their homes.
+11. Supportive services promote recovery and are designed to help tenants choose, get, and keep housing.
+12. The provision of housing and the provision of supportive services are distinct.